RfidResearchGroup/proxmark3/doc/magic_cards/russian_magic_notes.md

 #### Identify
 ^[Top](#top)

-Tag has completely random EM410x ID from factory.
+* Tag has completely random EM410x ID from factory.

-Engravings on fobs: "H5.5"
+* Engravings on fobs: "H5.5"
+* *If you set the EM ID to `3F0096F87E`, it will show up as T55x7 during `lf search`*

 ### H7
 ^[Top](#top)